-The private rental market is extremely competitive and we will be pleased to advise you on how best to present your property so that it attracts careful, professional tenants.
+The private rental market in Cheltenham is extremely competitive and we will be pleased to advise you on how best to present your property so that it attracts careful, professional tenants.

 The most important thing to clarify is that your legal position as a landlord is the same whichever option you choose, and that there is a demand for both.
 Landlords are legally obliged to maintain whatever is provided in a let property, and safety is, of course, of paramount importance.
 Padded soft furnishings manufactured or re-upholstered from 1950 must comply with The Furniture and Furnishings (Fire) (Safety) Regulations 1988.
 An unfurnished property should still include carpets, curtains, lamp shades and, if it’s an apartment, usually white goods in the kitchen.

 We recommend that you have your heating / hot water system serviced by a qualified engineer before letting your property and annually thereafter to keep the appliances in optimum condition.
 As part of your legal obligations as a landlord, you will be required by law to prove that any gas or electrical installations are safe.
 All gas installations and appliances must be certified by a ‘Gas Safe’ engineer and a Landlord’s Gas Safety Certificate issued to adhere to Gas Safety (Installation and Use) Regulations 1998.
 We are required to hold a copy of the certificate before any tenancy can commence and keep up to date records for the duration of the tenancy.
 We also are obliged to provide the tenant with this documentation prior the tenancy commencement.